mingshuai-li/Enzyme/Enzyme_ML/README.md

 3) Define the backpropagation function (bprop), the logic of which is to call the custom backpropagation operator EnzymeGrad.
 Define the forward network, which calls the custom Enzyme operator.

-4) Finally, Enzyme actively calls the GradOperation function according to the forward network to generate the gradient
+4) Finally, Enzyme actively calls the GradOperation function according to the forward network to generate the gradient

 Then can use as follows:
 ```python